Cubic crystal system: Bravais lattices

-The face-centered cubic lattice (cF) has lattice points on the faces of the cube, that each gives exactly one half contribution, in addition to the corner lattice points, giving a total of four lattice points per unit cell (1/8 × 8 from the corners plus 1/2 × 6 from the faces).
+The face-centered cubic lattice (cF) has lattice points on the faces of the cube that each give exactly one half contribution, in addition to the corner lattice points, giving a total of four lattice points per unit cell (1/8 × 8 from the corners plus 1/2 × 6 from the faces).
+The corresponding tesselation, when lattice points are taken as vertices, is the tetrahedral-octahedral honeycomb.